F5Networks/f5-declarative-onboarding/docs/declarations/observability.rst

 **Important**: The remote syslog server must be accessible from your BIG-IP system on the default route domain (Domain 0) or management network, and conversely, your BIG-IP system is accessible from the remote syslog server.

 In the following declaration snippet we show only the SyslogRemoteServer class.
-You can use this class as a part of a larger Declarative Onboarding declaration.
+You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

 .. literalinclude:: ../../examples/syslogDestination.json
    :language: json